 There are many works based on Kent’s principles, including a book by one of his pupils, Margaret Tyler.
 Margaret Tyler further developed this idea of “pictures” into a book entitled Homeopathic Drug Pictures.

 Kent’s influence on homeopathy was far reaching.
 In addition to Margaret Tyler, he received students from England, the United States, the European continent, India, and other parts of the world, who all sought admission to the institutions where he taught.
-Among these were homeopaths Sir John Weir, Arthur Hill Grimmer, Pierre Schmidt, and B. K. Bose.
+Among these were homeopaths Sir John Weir, Douglas Morris Borland, Arthur Hill Grimmer, Pierre Schmidt, and B. K. Bose.

 In 1874 he married a Baptist like himself, settled in St. Louis and began practice.
 In 1876 he became the professor of anatomy at the American College of St. Louis.